 The industry standard rule of thumb is “1 times gross” which is a very long-standing belief held in the accounting profession.
 This multiple can be very misleading without considering payment terms.
 Terms are a crucial consideration because extended payment terms may make the price multiple seem more attractive, but there is a tremendous amount of “fine print” to consider when evaluating terms.
 Unfortunately, for MANY deals with contingent terms, a lot of the practice value is lost due to poor transitions and poor service after closing.

-From our experience, the lion’s share of practices sell in the range of .9 to 1.3 times gross fees.
-Bear in mind that most of our practices sell for fixed prices at closing.
+From our experience, most practices sell in the range of .9 to 1.3 times gross fees.
+Keep in mind that most of our practices sell for fixed prices at closing.
 CPA practice valuations are very different from capital-intensive businesses where future cash flows to the owner(s) is the main driver of value (often expressed as EBITDA).
-As you can certainly imagine, not all practices sell for one times gross fees – some do and some don’t.
+While the industry standard is “1 times gross fees”, not all practices sell for that amount. .
 Ultimately, it depends on what a buyer is willing to pay, how a buyer is willing to pay, and what a seller will accept.

-3. Marketing – Professionally marketed firms tend to sell for higher multiples with cleaner terms.
+3. Professional Marketing for CPA Sellers – Professionally marketed firms tend to sell for higher multiples with cleaner terms.
 Owners who sell on their own not only limit their exposure to the full market, but they also end up limiting discussions with a few purchasers at a time.
-Having an experienced intermediary who can guide sellers on selecting which buyers to spend time with and facilitate discussions efficiently helps sellers maximize their time with prospects…and engage more prospects.
+Having an experienced intermediary who can guide sellers on selecting which buyers to spend time with and facilitate discussions efficiently helps sellers maximize their time with prospects…and engage with more prospects.
 This maximizes the number of qualified prospects in the mix, as well as allows owners to maintain proper focus on the business while it is being marketed.

-4. Profitability – The more profitable the practice, the higher the price.
+4. Potential Practice Profitability – The more profitable the practice, the higher the price.
 More buyers are certainly interested in highly profitable practices where average client fees are high.
 Higher fees equate to more money for less work.
 That being the case, profitability doesn’t have the impact that many would think.
 This is primarily because there are many capable, experienced buyers who are confident in their abilities to increase profitability once they take over.
 The profitability of a firm is usually quite malleable.

-5. Terms – There is an old saying…”You name the price and I’ll name the terms.”
+5. CPA Firm Purchase Terms – There is an old saying…”You name the price and I’ll name the terms.”
 CPA practices do sell for fixed prices.
 In fact, many of our CPA practices sell for 100 percent cash at closing.
 Many private transactions involve lengthy earn-out periods.
 We believe that sellers tend to take too much risk, and this is most often reflected in the terms.
 Please read Accounting Practice Sales Price and Terms for a more in-depth look at the relationship between price and terms.